-Be dangerous as the same is defined by this article and Article 7 of the NYS Agriculture and Markets Law.
+Be "dangerous" as the same is defined by this article and Article 7 of the New York State Agriculture and Markets Law.

-The Dog Control Officer, the contracted agency acting on behalf of Town or any peace officer shall seize:
+The Dog Control Officer, acting on behalf of the Town or any peace officer, shall seize:

 Any unlicensed dog, whether on or off the owner's premises;

-Any dog not wearing a tag, not identified, and which is not on the owner's premises; and
+Any dog not wearing a tag or not identified and which is not on the owner's premises;

-Any dog deemed by complaint or observation to be "Dangerous" as the same is defined by this chapter and Article 7 of the NYS Agriculture and Markets Law.
+Any dog deemed by complaint or observation to be "dangerous" as the same is defined by this article and Article 7 of the New York State Agriculture and Markets Law.

 Such seized dog shall be kept and disposed of in accordance with the provisions of Article 7 of Agriculture and Markets Law, and it shall be seen that the order of the Town Justice of the Town of LeRay in such case is carried out.

-The Dog Control Officer or peace officer observing a violation of this chapter in his presence shall issue and serve an appearance ticket for such violation.
+The Dog Control Officer or peace officer observing a violation of this article in his presence shall issue and serve an appearance ticket for such violation.

-Any person who observes a dog in violation of this chapter may file a complaint under oath with the Jefferson County Dog Control Office specifying the nature of the violation, the date thereof, a description of the dog and the name and a residence, if known, of the owner of such dog.
-Such complaint may serve as a basis for enforcing the provisions of this chapter.
+Any person who observes a dog in violation of this article may file a complaint under oath with the Dog Control Offices specifying the nature of the violation, the date thereof, a description of the dog and the name and a residence, if known, of the owner of such dog.
+Such complaint may serve as a basis for enforcing the provisions of this article.

 Upon finding of a violation of § 60-4A through E above, the penalties regarding violations of this article shall be: